lukearcamo/lukearcamo.github.io/_posts/2022-12-19-the-caves-of-steel-isaac-asimov.md

 ---
 title: "<i>The Caves of Steel</i> by Isaac Asimov"
 category: book-reviews
-tags: scifi mystery crime space thriller dystopian sociology speculative
+tags: sci-fi mystery crime space thriller dystopian sociology speculative
 ---
 ★★★★☆ — Centuries in the future, a New York detective partners with a robot to solve the murder of a prominent Spacer, an inhabitant of the Outer Worlds.
 As he confronts his own prejudices against Spacers and robots, he begins to see injustice within his own Earth cities.<br><br> Asimov was a biochemist and leading author in scifi.
 He wanted to demonstrate the versatility of sci-fi by combining it with another genre: detective stories.
 He also pioneered social science fiction and the Three Laws of Robotics.
 His work continues to have an impact today.